Articles

 How to stop taking egg orders on WhatsApp

 WhatsApp works until it doesn't.
-Orders buried in group chats, customers messaging your personal phone at 5am, no single list of what needs packing.
-If you're running your egg round from text messages, you already know it's broken.
+Orders buried in group chats, customers messaging a personal phone at 5am, no single list of what needs packing.
+Running an egg round from text messages breaks down fast.

-Tuesday, 24 February 2026
+Published Tuesday, 24 February 2026Updated Wednesday, 11 March 2026

 Farmer in chicken coop smiling with freshly collected eggs